mickeypash/mickeypash.github.io/about.md

   Hey you found me!
 I'm Mickey Pashov!👋
 </p>

 I'm a developer living in London.
-I moved here about 2 years ago from bonnie Scotland!
+I moved here about 2 years ago from bonnie Scotland!🏴󠁧󠁢󠁳󠁣󠁴󠁿

-I moved to join an early-stage [fast-growing startup](https://techcrunch.com/2019/09/23/customer-marketing-platform-ometria-raises-21m-series-b-round-led-by-octopus-ventures/) called (Ometria)[https://ometria.com].
+I moved to join an early-stage [fast-growing startup](https://techcrunch.com/2019/09/23/customer-marketing-platform-ometria-raises-21m-series-b-round-led-by-octopus-ventures/) called [Ometria](https://ometria.com).
 There I met loads of great people and got to learn about and build cool things!
 There is a laundry list of technologies I got to touch but the highlights include [Python](https://python.org) 🐍 , Kubernetes, AWS and most recently [Snowflake](https://www.snowflake.com/) ❄️ .